aryalbirat/blogging-system/README.md

 # Serve the dist/ folder with a static file server
 ```

-## 📝 License

-This project is licensed under the MIT License.

----

 **Live Ports**: Backend (5000) | Frontend (3000)
 **Database**: MySQL with Prisma ORM